cristianrz/otguard/README.md

 knocking, passwords are not sent in the clear, and unlike Fwknop, it provides OTP codes so that passwords cannot be reused.

+## Disclaimer

+OTGuard is currently on alpha.
+Take your time to understand its intended use and do not use it on production systems for now unless you are keen to go through all the code and ensure it meets your security requirements.

 ## Install

 To install: download and extract  the tarball.
 Then run the install command which will guide you through the installation.